 The increasing burden of climate change and resource depletion is leading society to rethink our largely fossil-based chemical industry.
 Given that most of our chemicals are made from carbon, renewable solutions are likely to come from the only two large sources of renewable carbon on the planet: atmospheric carbon dioxide and plants.
 However, technologies to convert carbon dioxide are still far from practical, while the lack of cost-competitive solutions has limited the implementation of plant-based products.
 New breakthrough methods to valorize molecules from natural materials, such as wood or plants in general, will therefore play a central role in promoting the switch to bio-based feedstocks.

 The present project will investigate the selective depolymerisation of lignin into bio-active motifs and characterize the composition of the products.
 Partners will support this work with piloting facilities and using various depolymerisation methods.
-Overall, the endeavour aims at developing the first cost-competitive biorefining concept able to serve a range of confirmed markets, including fragrances, cosmetics, micro- fibrillated cellulose as well as the nutraceutical and pharmaceutical industries.
-The successful identification and production of bio-active molecules will have a game-changing impact on the process cost- competitiveness and allow much smaller production units to be commercially viable, thereby significantly reducing the time to market for biorefining technologies, like the one developed here.
+Overall, the endeavour aims at developing the first cost-competitive biorefining concept able to serve a range of confirmed markets, including fragrances, cosmetics, micro-fibrillated cellulose as well as the nutraceutical and pharmaceutical industries.
+The successful identification and production of bio-active molecules will have a game-changing impact on the process cost-competitiveness and allow much smaller production units to be commercially viable, thereby significantly reducing the time to market for biorefining technologies such as AAF.

 What is special about the project?

-The project has the potential to disrupt the viability of the biorefinery concepts.
-Given the importance of sustainable, fossil-free materials going forward, it is of formost importance to develop processes that gain rapid market acceptance.
+The project has the potential to disrupt the viability of current biorefinery concepts.
+Given the importance of sustainable, fossil-free materials going forward, it is of foremost importance to develop processes that gain rapid market acceptance.
 This is only possible if the prices are matching current petroleum-derived products.
-The Intellectual Property in high-value applications, such as bioactive molecule, aim at strengthen the techno-economics of the current process and accelerate market entry.
-Furthermore, Series A investment will be more attractive if high returns generated by bioactive molecules can be confimed.
+The Intellectual Property in high-value applications, such as bioactive molecules, aims at strengthening the techno-economics of the current process and accelerate market entry.
+Furthermore, Series A investment will be more attractive if high returns generated by bioactive molecules can be confirmed.

-Aldehyde-Assisted Fractionnation (AAF) process has already been tested at pilot scale and the performances are unprecedented.
-The main advantage is that - for the first time - some natural structures can be maintained during the extraction process, opening countless doors for the production of new sustainable materials.
+The Aldehyde-Assisted Fractionation (AAF) process has already been performed at a kg scale in our pilot facility, and the performances are unprecedented.
+The main advantage is that - for the first time - some natural structures from biomass can be maintained during the extraction process, opening countless doors for the production of new sustainable chemicals and materials.
+Accordingly, 5 kgs of uncondensed lignin fraction, a rich aromatic biopolymer, were obtained so far.
+Furthermore, Bloom has recently increased the reactor capacity of the AAF biomass pretreatment from 50 L to 250 L, with the ultimate goal of producing 5 kg of lignin per batch.

 YM Questell-Santiago, MV Galkin, K Barta, JS Luterbacher, Nature Reviews Chemistry, 2020, Stabilization strategies in biomass depolymerization using chemical functionalization;